Do Google Ads Work for Restaurants?

 - App: you can drive app adoption as well using this ad type – with this campaign goal, you can increase app adoption and in-app usage as well.

-But the core campaigns that the majority are focused on are Search and Display.
+But the core campaigns that the majority are focused on are Search and Display (image, video).

-For Google Search ads, you as a restaurant advertiser bid on keywords specific to your business and have your ads show to those searchers.
+For Google Search ads, you as a restaurant advertiser bid on keywords specific to your business and have your ads show to those searchers within a specific geographic area that you choose.

 When someone clicks on your ads you are charged the cost-per-click (CPC), and the searcher is taken to your website, or a call is initiated to your restaurant, for example.